-Dia de Muertos is a fascinating way to celebrate the dead by honoring the way they lived, here’s 5 things you did not know about Dia de Muertos in Mexico!
+Dia de Muertos is a fascinating way to celebrate the dead by honoring the way they lived, here are 5 things you did not know about Dia de Muertos in Mexico!

 On first glance it might appear similar to Halloween – or All Hallows Eve, as it was originally called – but in fact it’s different, in that it’s supposed to be a merry celebration, through humor and enjoyment for all ages.